course-kit/guides/quick-start.md

 ## Paid enrollment flow

 Once someone purchases your course, how does CourseKit know they are enrolled?
 This is where we'll need to utilize Stripe's webhook feature.
-After a purchase, the student's email will be sent to the CourseKit API where a pending enrollment will be created.
+After a purchase the student's email will be sent to the CourseKit API where a pending enrollment will be created.

 From here, the enrollment process is identical to the manual enrollment process we saw above i.e. the student receives an email from which they can activate their account, etc.